salvaborit/my_tools/README.md

 # My Tools and Scripts

-This is a collection of command-line tools and scripts that I have written to simplify various tasks.
-These tools are free to use and modify, under the terms of the MIT license.
+This is a collection of command-line tools and scripts that simplify various tasks.
+These tools are free to use and modify.

-List of tools
+## List of tools

 ### Scan-to-CSV
 A tool to create CSV files from the command-line, by entering row names and values.